 Lymphatic obstruction or lymphedema is caused by damage or blockage of lymph nodes resulting in excess fluid retention in tissues and swelling.

 When you experience kidney failure, the kidneys are unable to process the extra fluid from your body.
 That is when the excess fluid builds up in certain parts of the body, causing swelling.

 The restless leg syndrome, also known as the Willis-Ekbom disease, is a problem in the nervous system characterized by an unpleasant feeling in the legs, resulting in an irresistible urge to move.

 Almost anyone can benefit from Skineez® compression socks.
 Workers who stand on their feet all day, athletes, business travelers who sit for long periods either flying or riding, anyone who experiences tired swollen feet.

 Why Skineez® Compression Socks?

 Skineez® Skin-Reparative is the only medical-grade compression brand clinically proven to protect your skin.
-Skineez's garments are constructed with technical fibers and infused with FDA-Approved, Skin-Reparative ingredients that protect your skin and make the fabric incredibly soft and easy to put on.
+Skineez's garments are constructed with technical fibers and infused with FDA-Cleared, Skin-Reparative ingredients that protect your skin and make the fabric incredibly soft and easy to put on.